 This course will introduce you to the study of the American political system.
 We will examine how the components of the system — political institutions (Congress, the president, and the Supreme Court), organized interests, ordinary citizens, and the media — operate together to produce the outcomes we read about in the news.
 A central question we will return to throughout the course is: to what extent can the United States be considered a democratic society?
 We will examine what leading scholars and practitioners of American politics have said about this fundamental question.
 Along the way, we will consider other important questions, such as: why did the framers design the Constitution as they did, and how do their choices influence politics today?
 Why do the actors in the political system — the president, members of Congress, judges, and interest groups — behave as they do?
 Do the people have coherent political views?
 To what extent do decision-makers listen to the views of the public?
 Where do people get their political ideas from?
 And what factors influence election outcomes?

 Format: lecture; For spring 2021, this course will be taught remotely, with twice-weekly synchronous Zoom sessions as a class.

 yes fifth course option

-two 5-7 page essays, one 4 page reflection, two 2 page reading responses, a final essay or exam, and class participation
+three 5-7 page essays, a final essay or exam, and participation in class and on GLOW

 this is an introductory course, open to first-year students and sophomores; juniors and seniors may enroll only with the permission of instructor and under special circumstances